Soulforged/highlighter/README.md

 ## Notes
 Some outstanding questions to which answers were presupposed:
-* Can I use a div with containerEditable?
+* Can I use a div with contentEditable?
 >> I've decided that since the requirements specifically mention a "text area" then the challenge was to achieve this using textarea and not a div.
 Using a div would have facilitated the range management since it supports selections.